A local Lorentzian Ferrand-Obata theorem for conformal vector fields

 In this statement, it is crucial to make the global assumption that $M$ is a compact manifold.
-For instance, \cite{aleks.selfsim} builds a family of non-conformally flat, real-analytic, Lorentzian metrics on $\BR^n$ conformally invariant by a linear flow which is locally essential at every singularity.
-Thus, the conjecture asserts in particular that such local essential phenomena cannot be compactified, that is, conformally and equivariantly embedded into a closed Lorentzian manifold.
+D. Alekseevsky built a family of non-conformally-flat, real-analytic, Lorentzian metrics on $\BR^n$ admitting a linear conformal flow which is essential, in fact, essential on a neighborhood of every singularity \cite{aleks.selfsim}.

-We will not prove this conjecture in its full generality, but rather establish a version under a stronger hypothesis.
+Our main theorem is motivated by Conjecture \ref{conj.llc.vf}.
+We assume real-analyticity and we obtain a local, rather than a global, conclusion.
 A conformal vector field $Y$ is {\it locally inessential} if each point $p \in M$ admits a neighborhood $U$ on which $Y$ is a Killing field for some metric in the conformal class $[\left. g \right|_U]$.

-A singularity of $Y$ is \textit{locally essential} if it admits a fundamental system of neighborhoods on which $Y$ is always essential.
-Our main result proved is the following local version of the Lorenztian Lichnerowicz Conjecture, in the real-analytic category: \begin{theorem} Let $(M,g)$ be a closed, real-analytic Lorentzian manifold of dimension $\geq 3$.
+\begin{theorem} Let $(M,g)$ be a closed, real-analytic Lorentzian manifold of dimension $\geq 3$.
 If $(M,g)$ is not conformally flat, then any conformal vector field on $M$ is locally inessential. \end{theorem}